 We adopt the proposed changes to the deployment schedule and the proposal to exempt CPCN holders from providing a performance bond, on the basis that the company submitted a performance bond to the Commission to maintain its CPCN and that the Commission has other means to enforce compliance if an entity has a CPCN.
-Given the difficulty of obtaining a performance bond, applicants that do not possess a CPCN may instead provide a letter of credit, similar to how the FCC administers its CAF.
+Given the difficulty of obtaining a performance bond, applicants that do not possess a CPCN may instead may provide a letter of credit, similar to how the FCC administers its CAF.
 A letter of credit is irrevocable and will permit the Commission to immediately reclaim any funds provided in the event of non-compliance with the Commission's rules or requirements.
-The applicant must provide a letter of credit covering the full CASF grant amount issued to the applicant.
-The letter of credit must be valid throughout the entire 24-month project construction period.